japsu/edegal-legacy/README.md

 * "That's mighty fast!"
 * "I don't remember having ever run into another web gallery as nifty as this!"
 * "I find the page load speed of Edegal incredible.
 But I think I've just grown accustomed to bad galleries."
+* "Edegal seems exactly what I've been looking for!"